d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \vspace{.4in}

-5. Does there appear to be an association between `Budget` and `Revenue`?
+5. Does there appear to be an association between budget and revenue?
 Explain.

 \vspace{1in}

+\newpage

 #### Correlation  {-}

 Correlation measures the strength and the direction of the linear relationship between two quantitative variables.
-The closer the value of correlation to + or - 1 the stronger the linear relationship.
+The closer the value of correlation to $+1$ or $-1$, the stronger the linear relationship.
 Values close to zero indicate a very weak linear relationship between the two variables.
 The following output shows a correlation matrix between several pairs of quantitative variables.

-\newpage

 ```r